William M. Anderson Center

 Soccer and Baseball (1992) Tournaments, and the 1992 NCAA Division

 III Women's Soccer, 1993 Field Hockey, 1997 Men's Soccer, 2006

 Men's Tennis and 2007 and 2010 Women's Tennis National

 From Interstate 95, take Exit 130A (Route 3 East), and follow through five stoplights.
 At the sixth light, turn LEFT onto Business Route 3 (William Street).
 At the top of the hill, the road splits.
 Stay RIGHT, onto Hanover Street.
 The Battleground Athletic Complex is on the RIGHT.

 The six-court, state-of-the-art University Indoor Tennis Center is located next to the award-winning 12-court outdoor tennis facility at the Battleground Athletic Complex.
-The University Tennis Center hosted the 2006 NCAA Division III National Men's Championships, the 2007 NCAA Division III National Women's Championships, and has recieved the 2006 USTA Mid-Atlantic Section "Facility of the Year" Award and the 2007 USTA Outstanding Facility Award.
+The University Tennis Center hosted the 2006 NCAA Division III National Men's Championships, the 2007 and 2010 NCAA Division III National Women's Championships, and has recieved the 2006 USTA Mid-Atlantic Section "Facility of the Year" Award and the 2007 USTA Outstanding Facility Award.